Lost in Space: Guest stars

 During its three-season run, a number of actors made guest appearances:

-Jonathan Harris, although a permanent cast member, was listed in the opening credits as a "Special Guest Star" in every episode of Lost in Space.
+Jonathan Harris, although a permanent cast member, was listed in the opening credits as a "special guest star" in every episode of Lost in Space.

 Production

 Props

 Props and monsters were regularly recycled from other Irwin Allen shows.
 A sea monster outfit that had been featured on Voyage to the Bottom of the Sea might get a spray paint job for its Lost in Space appearance, while space monster costumes were reused on Voyage as sea monsters.
 The clear round plastic pen holder used as a control surface in the episode "The Derelict" turned up regularly throughout the show's entire run both as primary controls to activate alien machinery (or open doors or cages), and as background set dressing; some primary controls were seen used in episodes such as Season 1's "The Keeper (Parts 1 and 2)", "His Majesty Smith", and Season 3's "A Day At The Zoo", and "The Promised Planet".

+Computers and tape drives were often depicted in various episodes using the Burroughs 205 commercial products.
 Spacecraft models were also routinely re-used.
-The foreboding derelict ship from season 1 was redressed to become the Vera Castle in season 3.
-The Fuel Barge from season 2 became a Space Lighthouse in season 3.
+The forbidding derelict ship from season 1 was redressed to become the Vera Castle in season 3.
+The fuel barge from season 2 became a space lighthouse in season 3.
 The derelict ship was used again in season 3, with a simple color change.
 Likewise the alien pursuer's ship in "The Sky Pirate", was lifted from the 1958 film War of the Satellites, and was re-used in the episode "Deadliest of the Species".